We Care About our Service – Working Together for Solutions

 If the problem cannot be resolved at this level, speak to your worker’s supervisor.
 This can be done by telephone if you wish.
 You may be asked to meet with your caseworker and the supervisor.
 At any stage, you may choose to bring a friend or relative for support.

-If you still have concerns you will be directed to the appropriate Director of Service, who will contact you within five business days of receiving your concerns.
+If you still have concerns you will be directed to the appropriate Senior Manager, who will contact you within three business days of receiving your concerns.

-If your concerns are not resolved at that level, you may choose to have your concerns reviewed by the Executive Director.
+If your concerns are not resolved at that level, you may choose to have your concerns reviewed by a Director of Service and/or Executive Director.
 If your concerns are still not resolved, you may choose to access the Society’s Internal Complaint Review Panel.

 The Panel consists of a senior manager and a service manager who have not had direct involvement with your case or complaint, as well as a member of the Board of Directors.